eCommerce Conversion Rate Audit Checklist (And 24 Ideas For Improving Conversions)

 Category page CTAs aren’t just competing amongst themselves, but also along with multiple product cards—reason enough to run CRO audits to see if they’re really being engaging.

-Tips to consider while conducting conversion rate audit on CTA buttons:
+While conducting conversion rate audit on CTA buttons, consider to:

 Make “Quick View” buttons accessible without hovering—and give them a color that stands out against the product cards